fogbender/fogbender-oss/docs/README_fogbender_com.md

 - `scripts/db-test repl`- opens psql shell connected to test database
 - `scripts/db-prod repl`- opens psql shell connected to prod database

-Also available commands are:
+Other commands:

-- `report`report.sql` - runs report and outputs result in csv format to stdin.
+- `report <report>.sql` - runs report and outputs result in csv format to stdin
-- `psql ...` - runsq psql on remote with commands/options provided.
+- `psql ...` - runsq psql on remote with commands/options provided

-Your local machine should have ssh access to api host and secrets folder.
+For this to work, your local machine should have ssh access to api host and secrets directory.

 Examples: